influxdata/influxdb/docs/GETTING_STARTED.md

 ![Host List](https://github.com/influxdata/chronograf/blob/master/docs/images/host-list-gs.png)

-The Chronograf instance shown above is connected to two hosts (`telegraf-neverland` and `telegraf-narnia`).
+The Chronograf instance shown above is connected to two hosts (`telegraf-narnia` and `telegraf-neverland`).
-The first host is using 0.23%	of its total CPU and has a load of 0.00.
+The first host is using 0.43%	of its total CPU and has a load of 0.00.
 It has one configured app: `system`.
 Apps are Telegraf [input plugins](https://github.com/influxdata/telegraf#input-plugins) that have dashboard templates in Chronograf.

 Click on the app on the `HOST LIST` page to access its dashboard template.
-The dashboard offers [pre-canned](https://github.com/influxdata/chronograf/tree/master/canned) graphs of the input's data that are currently in InfluxDB.
+The dashboard offers [pre-created](https://github.com/influxdata/chronograf/tree/master/canned) graphs of the input's data that are currently in InfluxDB.
 Here's the dashboard template for Telegraf's [system stats](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/system) input plugin:

 ![System Graph Layout](https://github.com/influxdata/chronograf/blob/master/docs/images/system-layout-gs.gif)